FAQ’s for Pet Travel Within New Zealand

 What airline will my pet fly with?

 Your Pet Travel Consultant will take into consideration your specific requirements when identifying the best airline partner and flight option for your pet.
+Our trusted airline partners offer years of experience flying dogs and cats domestically.

 Who loads my pet onto the plane?